Antonio Sabato Jr. Is Running For Congress

 In the run-up to his convention speech, Sabato Jr. explained to People that “It is refreshing to have a candidate like Trump who is so honest about his feelings because he speaks for many of us when he says we are in a bad place…I have never been a Republican or Democrat…I am an American.”

-Sabato sparked controversy in 2016 when he accused President Obama of being a Muslim; see footage embedded below.
+Sabato sparked controversy in a convention interview when he accused President Obama of being a Muslim; see footage embedded below.

 Given the strong Democrat voter registration advantage there, Hillary Clinton carried the 26th district by 22 points in the November 2016 election against Trump, so it appears that Antonio Sabato Jr. will have his work cut out for him in winning voters to his column.